-Telstra Opens up eSIM to MVNOs
+Telstra opens up eSIM tech to smaller brands (MVNOs)

 Top Alternatives to Telstra